skylight-hq/skylight.digital/_projects/united_nations_accessibility.md

 ---

 {% capture summary %}
-The United Nations' (UN's) 2019 Global Platform for Disaster Risk Reduction conference website didn't meet the Web Content Accessibility Guidelines (WCAG) 2.0 and needed to meet standards for visitors with disabilities.
+The United Nations' (UN) 2019 Global Platform for Disaster Risk Reduction conference website didn't meet the Web Content Accessibility Guidelines (WCAG) 2.0 and needed to meet standards for visitors with disabilities.
 We were brought in to audit the website and fix the accessibility issues so it met globally-accepted